An Evening of Shorts: See You Soon, Inked, Sevap/Mitzvah

 6:00 PM Start Time

-Panel discussion to follow including: Sabina Vajraca, Director, Sevap/Mitzvah; Jennifer Skarbnik, Director, See You Soon; and Dara Bratt, Director of Inked.
-The panel discussion will be moderated by Aaron Katersky with a special introduction by Holocaust survivor, Gabriella Major.
+Panel discussion to follow including: Sabina Vajrača, Director, Sevap/Mitzvah; Jennifer Skarbnik, Director, See You Soon; and Dara Bratt, Director of Inked, and moderated by Andrew Silow-Carroll, editor at large for 70 Faces Media, the parent company of the New York Jewish Week and the JTA.
+The panel discussion will begin with a special introduction by Holocaust survivor, Gabriella Major.

 Brooklyn Public Library (Brooklyn)